leydisContre7777/migrate_example/README.md

 # migrate_example
-This is a custom module of real example, using migrating API.
+This is a custom module of real example from Postgresql database of spanish application, using migrating API.
 Drupal 7.